-A medication contraindication is when a drug shouldn’t be used because it may be harmful to the person.
+A situation when a medicine should not be used because it may be harmful to the person.

-If something is notifiable, such as serious infectious diseases, it must be reported to the right authorities.
+Events, things or incidents, such as serious infectious diseases, that must be reported to the right authorities.

-Open disclosure is the open discussion with consumers, their family, carers and other support people of incidents that have caused harm to the consumer.
+Open discussions with consumers, their family, carers and other support people of incidents that have caused harm, or had the potential to cause harm, to the consumer.
 It involves an expression of regret and a factual explanation of what happened, the potential consequences and what steps are being taken to manage this and prevent it happening again.

 Currently, aged care legislation uses the term ‘approved provider’, but this term doesn’t include providers that deliver Commonwealth Home Support Programme (CHSP) and certain grant-funded National Aboriginal and Torres Strait Islander Flexible Aged Care Program (NATSIFACP) services.
 As the Standards apply to all organisations that receive Australian Government subsidies or funding to provide aged care (whether they are currently an approved provider or not), the term ‘organisation’ has been used.
 The Standards apply to organisations providing: